 Pancreatic enzymes are often recommended as digestive support supplements.
 In this article, we will explain what these enzymes are, and how they support healthy digestion and nutrient absorption.*

 Pancreatic enzymes are key players in normal digestion.
-The enzymes protease, lipase, and amylase are secreted by the pancreas when we eat a meal.
-They are essential to the breakdown of food and the absorption of its nutrients as it arrives in the small intestine.*
+The enzymes protease, lipase, and amylase are naturally secreted by the pancreas when we eat a meal.
+They are essential to the breakdown of food and the absorption of its nutrients as it arrives in the small intestine.

 Lipase is the pancreatic enzyme necessary to digest fat, while protease breaks down proteins, and amylase acts on carbohydrates.

 In addition to lipase, Ox Bile extract may further support the digestion and absorption of fats and fat-soluble vitamins in the small intestine.
 The combination of Pancreatin & Ox Bile may be appropriate for those needing additional support to assimilate fats and fat-soluble vitamins by supplementing the body’s bile production .
 This digestive support formula may be indicated for anyone without a gall bladder and, therefore, unable to release a bolus of stored bile in response to a fatty meal, people with poor fat absorption, or deficiency of the fat-soluble vitamins A, D, E, and K.*

 What is the Best Way to Take Pancreatic Enzymes?

 Recommendations vary, but pancreatic enzyme nutritional supplements are most effective when taken shortly before a meal.
 When selecting pancreatic enzymes, it’s important to note that full-strength pancreatin is the preferred form to ensure it is free of lactose – a commonly used filler that can aggravate digestive complaints in the large proportion of the adult population who are lactose intolerant.*